-My folder mostly contains my official documents: passports, certificates and transcripts.
+I keep all my paper documents in an orange plastic folder.
+I’ve had it for years now; that’s why it has those dog ears.
+Proof that it is actually useful!
+I am not planning to replace it anytime soon.
+My folder mostly contains my official documents: passports, certificates, and transcripts.
 Basically, all the documentation an international student needs for study.
-Russians love paperwork, so no matter how much I try avoiding paper, they always find a way to make sure I have some.
+Russians love paperwork, so no matter how much I try to avoid it, they always find a way to make sure I have some.

 I use A5 squared papers for tests during classes.
 I do classwork on my iPad Pro if I don’t have to submit it.
 I have different colours for my papers—an effort to spice up my stationery collection!